Government Subsidised Courses

 - Students are allowed to withdraw from the course before the census date without any penalty fees.
 The Census Date for individual unit is not more than 20% of the unit duration and the census date is listed on your final student invoice and in your individual timetable.

-- There is no enrolment fee for Government Funded Training programs.
+- There is no enrolment fee for Government Subsidised Training programs.

-- Resource fees include all workbooks, course materials, excursions, USB, uniform and name badges for workplace training.
+- Resource fees include all on loan workbooks, course materials, excursions, USB, uniform and name badges (if applicable) for workplace training.